kube-reporting/metering-operator/Documentation/dev/developer-guide.md

 $GOPATH/src/github.com/operator-framework/operator-metering
 ```

-When cloning this repository, you can run the following commands to ensure that the project ***REMOVED***les are stored in the right location:
+When cloning this repository, you can run the following commands to ensure that the project files are stored in the right location:

 ```
 mkdir -p $GOPATH/src/github.com/operator-framework/